nextflow-io/nextflow/docs/reports.md

 ```

 :::{note}
 Nextflow collects these metrics through a background process for each job in the target environment.
 Make sure the following tools are available in the environment where tasks are executed: `awk`, `date`, `grep`, `ps`, `sed`, `tail`, `tee`.
-Moreover, some of these metrics are not reported when running on Mac OS X. See the note about that in the [Trace report](#trace-report) below.
+Moreover, some of these metrics are not reported when running on Mac OS X. See the corresponding note in the [trace file](#trace-file) section.
 :::

 :::{warning}